quantalogic/qllm/README.md

 # Write a short blog post about the benefits of remote work
 qllm ask --model gemma2:2b --provider ollama "Write a short blog post about the benefits of remote work."

+# Analyze CSV data from stdin
+cat sales_data.csv | qllm ask "Analyze this CSV data.
+Provide a summary of total sales, top-selling products, and any notable trends.
+Format your response as a bulleted list."

+## Example using question from stdin
+echo "What is the weather in Tokyo?" | qllm  --provider ollama --model gemma2:2b
 ```

 ## Chapter 4: Getting Started